NVIDIA/TensorRT/plugin/yoloNMSPlugin/README.md

 This TensorRT plugin implements an efficient algorithm to perform Non Maximum Suppression for object detection networks.

-This plugin is primarily intended for using with EfficientDet on TensorRT, as this network is particularly sensitive to the latencies introduced by slower NMS implementations.
-However, the plugin is generic enough that it will work correctly for other detections architectures, such as SSD or FasterRCNN.
+This plugin is a version of EfficientNMS but it returns the indices of the detections.

 ## Structure